-I’m not sure how to dig a working well….
+I’m not sure how to dig a working well…

 You know, like, back in those golden olden days of previous centuries.
 We all have our imaginations at work as to what well looks like, brick or stone above the ground, beneath a well house cover, and a big bucket with a rope just waiting for you to draw some cool spring water from below!

 I’m out sure how they did wells back then, but I do remember attempting to hand dig a well with an auger that utilized the growing back muscles of all the “men and boys” of our family.
 1965 or so.
-Building a house for dad’s parents, and all water in the area came from wells.
+Building a house for Dad’s parents, all water in the area came from wells.
 Borrowed equipment… Intelligent guessing on location… Get to work!

-Hard work for life giving water!
+Hard work for life-giving water!

-King David was far from home, in a battle against the Philistines.
-In a moment of down time:
+King David was far from home in a battle against the Philistines.
+In a moment of downtime:

 • And David longed, and said, Oh that one would give me drink of the water of the well of Bethlehem, which is by the gate!
 (2 Samuel 23:15)